-- OSHA Stakeholder Meeting on Possible Standard to Protect Emergency Responders
+- ASSE Participates in OSHA Stakeholder Meeting on Emergency Response and Preparedness

 OSHA has issued a memorandum on its Policy Background on the Temporary Worker Initiative to its regional administrators.
 From Tom Galassi, Director of Enforcement Programs, the memo was posted July 21 on the OSHA web site.
 Temporary workers has been a key initiative of OSHA this year, as the Agency’s web page on the issue indicates.Read More